powercodeacademy/phrg-rails-using-erb/README.md

 <% wall_posts = ["First post!", "Second post!", "Hello, it's your mother, why don't you ever call me?"] %>
 ```

-Here, wer'e defining a variable called `wall_posts` and assigning it's value to an array of strings.
+Here, we're defining a variable called `wall_posts` and assigning it's value to an array of strings.
 Now, we can iterate through our wall_posts array and create a new `li` for each one.

 ```ruby
 <ul>